-In my column last week, I showed you some of the spectacular moves that the four most actively traded commodities (oil, natural gas, gold and silver) have made over the past couple of years.
+In a previous column, I showed you some of the spectacular moves that the four most actively traded commodities (oil, natural gas, gold and silver) have made over the past couple of years.

 And when you see the wide trading ranges, it also gives you an idea of just how lucrative they can be.

 But you don’t need to be an expert to take advantage.
 You just need to know how to play them intelligently, using strategies that minimize your risk and maximize your profit potential.

 Easier said than done, right?
 Nope.
 That’s what I’m here for.
 And today, I’m going to show you how to add commodities to your portfolio in a much easier way than through futures or futures options, and a much better way than by just buying commodity stocks outright.

 Two Reasons Why You Should Use A Put Option Strategy

 Perhaps the best way to play commodities is through the options market.

 But if you think “commodities and options” in the same sentence sounds scary, think again!
 Let me explain to you how you can do so, using one of my favorite strategies when you want to take a bullish stance.

 In the options market, a buyer of put options has a bearish stance on the underlying asset (be it the overall market, or stock).
 Alternatively, a seller of put options is adopting a neutral or bullish stance on the underlying asset.